The Original ! Hydraulic Ram Pumps

 Walt LeRoy, Darien, GA.

-As can be seen from the picture to the right, Walt has mounted his ram
+As can be seen from the picture to the left, Walt has mounted his ram

 on an anchoring base of steel.
 The corner spikes are meant to be driven into the creek bed,